 If you're still on the fence about whether to start a referral program, think about the fact that 74% of consumers say that word of mouth is a major driving factor in their purchasing decisions.

-Referral programs can be used for different types of subscription-based businesses.
+Referral programs can be used for retailers and different types of subscription-based businesses.
 For example, the beauty box business, Birchbox, has a great one.
 They ask current members to refer a friend and the subscriber will receive their next box free of charge.

 Just as with any other membership content, your marketing strategy must make sure that people are aware of your latest initiatives.
 Here are a few ideas to promote and market your referral program: